layoutBox/PinLayout/README.md

 PinLayout has methods to set the view’s minimum and maximum width, and minimum and maximum height.

 :pushpin: minWidth/maxWidth & minHeight/maxHeight have the highest priority.
-Higher than sizes (width/height/size, fitWidth/fitHeight/fitSize, aspectRatio) and edges positioning (top/left/bottom/right).
+Higher than sizes (width/height/size, sizeToFit, aspectRatio) and edges positioning (top/left/bottom/right).
 Their values are always fullfilled.

 **Methods:**